jasminl/neuroblobs/README.md

 neuroblobs
 ==========

-A random collection of neural-related simulations
+A diverse collection of neural network simulations

  1.)
 Prerequisites
  2.)
 Building and Installing